-Chief Moore indicated the response status was included in the staff report and there was no need for discussion
+Chief Moore indicated the response status was included in the staff report and there was no need for discussion.

 On the call for public comment, Mr. Cliff Low thanked Chief Moore and Deputy Chief Alex Kukulus for their participation in the four public meetings held about consolidating the two fire stations in Washoe Valley.
 He opined more people would have attended the meetings had the postcard sent to residents been worded differently.
 He thought the wording was incorrect by stating the proposed change would increase staff and resources, but he asserted the change would reduce services.
-At these meetings, the Regional Emergency Medical Services Authority initially indicated they might place an ambulance in Washoe Valley, but later indicated they would.
-He stated that would free up TMFPD staff to respond to Sun Valley, where most calls originated.
-He believed the TMFPD needed to reduce staff in Washoe Valley to cover Sun Valley and this change would take care of the staffing issues without reducing the amount of stations in Washoe Valley.
+He said that it was stated at the last public meeting that REMSA would locate an ambulance at a new public safety center in Washoe Valley.
+He believed the purpose of considering Washoe Valley was to relocate TMFPD staff to Sun Valley where many medical calls originated.
+He opined that if the ambulance to be stationed in Washoe Valley was coming from the Mt.
+Rose/Wedge Parkway area as stated in the last public meeting, those residents would be upset.
+Since the issue was medical calls, he suggested placing the REMSA unit in Sun Valley, whether it was a new unit or the unit from Wedge Parkway, in order to keep two fire stations in Washoe Valley.
 He provided a document, which was placed on file with the Clerk.